Suction Side Vac Port to Install

 Add an Additional Jet

 I bought an 18' x 40' pool and I am contemplating adding an additional jet and skipper drain on the opposing end of the factory install locations.
-I was never please with the flow and drain circulation of my much smaller above ground pool and added just an additional jet and I felt it greatly improved water circulation.
-Are there any pros or cons to my idea for such long pool.
+I was never pleased with the flow and drain circulation of my much smaller above ground pool and added just an additional jet and I felt it greatly improved water circulation.
+Are there any pros or cons to my idea for such a long pool.

 Thanks Again, Emmet

-Hi Emmet.
 A second return is strongly recommended for any pump size over 1HP.
 It is also very helpful with a large oval like yours as long as you have enough pump power to get the water all the way to the far end of the pool.

 Larger HP pumps draw more water than they can release with just one return.
 Adding the second return evens the intake and output.